-9.1.1 Initiation of the Project
+4.1.2.
+Initiation of the Project

-Baghmara community est, located in the Bachhauli Village Development Committee on the northeast boundary of Chitwan National Park, is surrounded by the Rapti River in the south, the Budi Rapti and Khagedi Rivers in the northwest.
+The Baghmara community forest, located in the Bachhauli Village Development Committee on the northeast boundary of Chitwan National Park, is surrounded by the Rapti River in the south, the Budi Rapti and Khagedi Rivers in the northwest.
 And settlements in the east.
-The Baghmara forest was once a dense forest and a famous hunting ground for tigers, after which the area was named (bagh meaning tiger and mara meaning kill).
-Over the last 20 years, due to lack of attention from government authorities and increasing needs of the local people, the forest had been completely decimated and overgrazed.
-Realizing the need to repair this damage, a reforestation project was launched in 1989.
+The Baghmara forest was once a